Non-governmental 457(b) rollover rules

 • Most importantly, distribution options can make or break a top-hat plan

-The issue with Medicare and FICA taxes is different than qualified plans.
+The issue with Medicare and FICA taxes differs from that of qualified plans.
 Since this is considered deferred salary, you must pay Medicare and FICA taxes if owed.
-In addition, when you get distributions, you are issued a W-2 by your employer rather than a 1099 as from a qualified plan.
-Usually, the salary you defer is above the wage limit for social security, so you just pay the 1.9% FICA tax upon deferral.
+In addition, when you get distributions, you are issued a W-2 by your employer rather than a 1099 from a qualified plan.
+Usually, the salary you defer is above the wage limit for social security, so you pay the 1.9% FICA tax upon deferral.

 Let’s discuss the most critical potential downside separately.